 Nick is from Portland, Oregon, and is pursuing a Master’s of Science in Mechanical Engineering with a minor in Anthropology.
 He travelled to El Salvador with Engineers Without Borders to help implement a rainwater catchment project while completing his undergraduate degree in Mechanical Engineering at OSU, and worked with a nonprofit specializing in improved institutional cookstoves after graduation.
 Nick’s current research is focused on developing a usability protocol for improved cookstoves, which will help to encourage more user-friendly designs and improved adoption rates.

-Mohammad is a Ph.D. student in Mechanical Engineering focused on design for developing world.
+Mohammad is a Ph.D. student in Mechanical Engineering focused on design for the developing world.
 He received his master’s degree in renewable and clean energies from University of Dayton, Ohio and his bachelor’s in mechanical engineering from Isfahan University of Technology in Iran.
 He has extensive experience in energy policy is interested in improving the impact of engineered solutions for realistically addressing public challenges such as poverty and climate change.
 A great design or well manufactured product is not enough to be implemented and adopted by the users, in an interdisciplinary effort, he is working on incorporating economics, psychology and anthropology into the engineering designs that target poverty alleviation and sustainable development in developing world context.
 Also, he enjoys the natural beauty of Pacific Northwest by canoeing, skiing and hiking!

 Megan Richardson is a mechanical engineering student in the Peace Corps Master’s International program from Cohasset, Massachusetts.
 She received her BS in Mechanical engineering from Lafayette University in Easton, Pennsylvania.
 Since the Summer of 2015, Megan has been engaged as a secondary math teacher in Mbeya, Tanzania where she is working on community-based projects for rural communities.